m-elhamlaoui/refactoring-24-zyd/Belote-refacto-project-Zyad-FRI/steps.md

   ```

 ## **10. Contact**
-For further assistance, contact [Your Name] or raise an issue in the repository.
+For further assistance, contact me or raise an issue in the repository.